 If the payment is for Then the treatment is

-Wages Counted as earned income for all
+9 Counted as earned income for all programs.

-programs.

-Reimbursement for job training related Excluded for all programs, up to the

-expenses amount of the expense.
+1 Excluded for all programs, up to the amount of the expense.

 Term Definition

 Job Opportunities and Basic Skills Training A group of programs designed to help participants rejoin the workforce.
 The programs are:

 On-the-Job Training;

 Work Supplementation; and

 Community Work Experience (CWEP).